The-DevBlog/bevy_pathfinding/readme.md

 ### What is **Flowfield Pathfinding**?

 A grid-based navigation technique that first calculates the minimum “cost” from every cell to a target, then turns those costs into a field of simple direction vectors.
-Units just sample the vector under their feet each step to follow an optimal path with almost no per-unit computation
+Units just sample the vector under their feet each step to follow an optimal path with almost no per-unit computation.

 ### Okay, but what the heck is **Boid Collision Avoidance**?

 A lightweight, local steering technique where each unit blends three factors—steering away from too-close neighbors (separation), matching their heading (alignment), and moving toward the group’s center (cohesion)—to naturally avoid collisions and maintain smooth, flock-like motion.

-### Sounds cool, but woudln't apploying those forces be exponentially expensive?
+### Sounds cool, but wouldn't applying those forces be exponentially expensive?

-Actually, no. The Bevy Pathfinding crate features a powerful spatial partioning (or bucketing) optimization.
+Actually, no. The Bevy Pathfinding crate features a powerful spatial partitioning (or bucketing) optimization.
 When you initialize the grid using: `app.insert_resource(Grid::new(BUCKETS, MAP_GRID, CELL_SIZE));`, you include a **BUCKETS** value.
 The grid is split equally into this BUCKETS value, so each boid is applying forces against other boids in the **same bucket**. *Nice.*

 ## Getting Started